samnabi/omb-api/README.md

 ## To do

+- Store data in a DB (sqlite?) instead of scraping the OMB website for every request
 - Search by Case No.
 - Direct link to case documents and metadata
 - Filter open vs. closed cases